kmamal/node-sdl/README.md

 * `<boolean>`

-Will be `true` if the window is resizable.
+Is `true` if the window is resizable.
-A resizable window can be resized by dragging it's borders.
+A resizable window can be resized by dragging its borders.

 ### window.setResizable(resizable)